2015 - 2016 Student Loan Updates

 Increased Student Loan Interest Rates

 In addition the Direct Loan subsidy on subsidized loans will now be limited for new borrowers to an aggregate of 150% of the published length of the student’s educational program.
 Once the student reaches that limit, the student may borrow only unsubsidized loans and interest begins to accrue on the student’ outstanding balance.
 The interest rates on student loans are determined by federal law.

-Also as of July 1, 2014 any NEW Direct Subsidized Loans will continue to have an interest rate subsidy while the borrower is in college in a degree seeking at least half-time or during an approved deferment period.
-However, the interest rate subsidy is eliminated during the six month grace period.
-If you received a subsidized loan during this time frame, you will be responsible for the interest that accrues while your loans in in the grace period.
+Also as of July 1, 2014 any NEW Direct Subsidized Loans will continue to have an interest rate subsidy while the borrower is in college in a degree seeking program at least half-time, during the six month grace period and during an approved deferment period.

 NSU encourages all students and families to plan for their educational expenses to the extent possible and responsibly borrow what is needed to complete their educational studies.
 NSU does not provide alternative funding to replace available loans.